 Be careful with medication

-Do take whatever you need to get relief (ask your doctor for advice/prescription), but remember that tablets does not actually cure or heal your problem – they just mask the pain.
-Therefore you should still be very careful even when you start to feel better.
+Do take whatever you need to get relief (ask your doctor for advice/prescription) but remember that tablets do not actually cure or heal your problem – they just mask the pain.
+You should still be very careful even when you start to feel better.

 See your Chiropractor

-f the pain persists past 48 hours you will need a thorough examination to diagnose the exact nature of the problem.
-We can then make sure that it doesn’t develop into a chronic back problem, and get you back to normal activities as soon as possible.
+If the pain persists past 48 hours you will need a thorough examination to diagnose the exact nature of the problem.
+We can then make sure that it doesn’t develop into a chronic problem and get you back to normal activities as soon as possible.
 Early manipulation is suggested in The Royal College of GP’s guidelines for treating acute low back pain.